 Beyond enablement, the Canadian online enforcement regime relies heavily on the "notice-and-notice" system, in effect since January 2015.
-No evidence exists that this system provides any incentives for online intermediaries to cooperate against online piracy, nor was it designed to do so.
-The system was intended merely as an educational tool aimed at end-users, but no evidence exists that it contributes to mitigation of infringing activity by consumers.
-Simply notifying ISP subscribers that their infringing activity has been detected is ineffective in deterring illegal activity, because receiving such notices lacks any meaningful consequences under the Canadian system.
+The 2021 consultation on a modern copyright framework for online intermediaries explored changes to the notice-and-notice system.
+However, nothing came of the consultation, which is a significant missed opportunity.
+No evidence exists that the notice-and-notice system provides any incentives for online intermediaries to cooperate against online piracy, nor was it designed to do so.
+The system is merely an educational tool aimed at end-users, but no evidence exists that it contributes to mitigation of infringing activity by consumers.
+Simply notifying ISP subscribers that their infringing activity has been detected is ineffective in deterring illegal activity, because such notices do not lead to any meaningful consequences under the Canadian system.
+Furthermore, the system creates little meaningful incentive for service providers to attempt to rid their services of illicit material, in effect providing free rein to build services on the back of unauthorized content.
+In addition, some rights holders report that not all Canadian ISPs are fulfilling their obligations under the statutory system.
+ISPs have insufficient incentive to respect the legislated notice-and-notice system, because their failure to forward notices from rights holders is without significant consequence.